Scaling Methods for Stochastic Chemical Reaction Networks: A CRN with Bi-Modal Behavior

 \subsubsection{Initial State with a Large Second Component}

 In this section it is assumed that the initial state is $x(0){=}(a,x^0_2)$ with $a{<}p$ and $x^0_2$ is large.
 We note that, as long as $(X_1(t))$ is strictly below $p$, the two coordinates experience the same jumps, the quantity $(X_2(t){-}X_1(t))$ does not change.
-For this reason, for $x{\ge}0$ and $k{\le}p-1$, we introduce a process $(Z(k, x, t))$ which will be used to express $(X(t))$ when its first coordinate is less than $p{-}1$.
-It is the solution of the SDE